Paying for College

 - If the dining hall is far from your dorm and/or classes, then it’s likely you will not eat all your meals there, so that’s a good reason to pay for less meals.
 Conversely, if the dining hall is close by, and the town and the various Subways and McDonalds, and other places are pretty far – then it’s much more likely that you’ll want to eat at the dining hall.
 Find these things out before you decide on your meal-plan!

+When it’s time to start to pay your college loans, it is important to understand the best process.
 There are a number of things you can do to keep yourself on track and out of default.

 1. Enroll in an income-driven repayment plan.
 If you haven’t already, you should consider enrolling in an income-driven repayment plan.
 Learn more about income-driven plans.